Track mileage automatically

 When to use the current IRS mileage rate

-The IRS sets the standard mileage rate each year, and it represents the ceiling for tax-free mileage reimbursement or tax deductions.
+In all these cases, the current mileage rate represents the ceiling for tax-free mileage reimbursement or tax deductions.

 Mileage tracking made easy